Xylon2/interrobench/README.md

 ## Intro

-A novel benchmark for LLMs.
+InterroBench is a novel benchmark for LLMs.

 Each test is a conversation where the AI has to interrogate a mystery function to find out what it does.